LinuxUsersGroup-NU/Awesome-linux/README.md

 <h1 align="center"> <a href="http://awesome.re"><img src="https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg" alt="awesome"></a> Linux </h1>

+<p align="center">We Thank <a href="https://github.com/aleksandar-todorovic/awesome-linux">aleksandar-todorovic/awesome-linux
+</a> and all his fellow contributors for this contribution to help us learn this  </p>

 <p align="center">We all know that Linux is awesome, but here's a list of especially awesome things related to the Linux ecosystem.</p>

 ![linux graphic](http://i.imgur.com/3F0xXh8.jpg)